guillaume-elambert/Scholar-Scraper-WordPress-Plugin/user-guide/configuration-guide.md

 ## Access the plugin configuration page

-To access the plugin configuration page, go to the `Plugins` page in your Wordpress admin panel and click on the `Scholar Scraper` menu item (the icon should look like a square academic cap).
+To access the plugin configuration page, go to the `Plugins` page in your WordPress admin panel and click on the `Scholar Scraper` menu item (the icon should look like a square academic cap).

 You should see the plugin configuration page.
 Like the following :